travelgateX/documentation-site/content/connectiontypessellers/hotelpullsellers/methods/booking flow methods/Reservation.md

     the system will immediately cancel the reservation to prevent further possible errors.
 -   *UN:* The reservation was completed but due to a supplier error or a timeout, the reservation status is unknown.
    It is the client's responsibility to check if the booking is OK.

+{{% alert theme="warning" %}}**Important:** be aware that you can receive an error and a reservation status OK in the same response, in this case the booking is confirmed.
+You should always consider the reservation status returned.{{% /alert %}}

 **Note:** *Keep the parameters in the valuation response to include them in the reservation request.*